 When funds come in from a SAFE note, they are added to cash as a debit.
 We also credit the SAFE notes line item in your balance sheet.
 Since SAFE notes don’t have a maturity date, they don’t have to be paid back in 12 or 24 months.
 They sit on the balance sheet in the equity portion until the company:

-If the company raises another round of capital, the SAFE notes will convert at a predetermined valuation cap.
+If the company raises another round of capital, the SAFE notes will convert at a predetermined valuation cap or at a discount to the valuation, depending on the round terms and the details of the SAFE.
 At that point the SAFE note entry will be removed and the amount will be credited to preferred equity.

 For example, a startup might have a SAFE note from an angel investor.
 A year later, the company may raise a Series A preferred round.
 To account for this event, the SAFE note entry will be removed and moved over to the preferred Series A line item in the equity portion of the balance sheet.

 If you have questions about accounting for SAFE notes, please contact us.